Akhamesra/s3_list_app/README.md

 # s3_list_app
 ## A Flask app to list the contents of a S3 bucket.
-GET /list-bucket-content/: Returns the top-level content of the S3 bucket.
-GET /list-bucket-content/<path>: Returns the contents of a specific path.
-If the path does not exist, it returns a Non-existing path message.
+GET /list-bucket-content/: Returns the top-level content of the S3 bucket.\n GET /list-bucket-content/<path>: Returns the contents of a specific path.\n If the path does not exist, it returns a Non-existing path message.\n

 ## Assumption
-Code will use the Role of the server to get the permission of S3 bucket.
+Code will use the Role of the server to get the permission of S3 bucket.\n OR\n
-OR
-Code will use the already configured aws credentials (default) in (~/.aws/credentials).
+Code will use the already configured aws credentials (default) in (~/.aws/credentials).\n

 ## Requirements
 Boto3